 There are many concerns and advice should be sought as soon as possible post separation (if not before) to discuss where you stand and to understand the steps that need to be taken.

-A Financial Order
+A Consent Order

 Many people are not aware that applying for a divorce does not automatically address all financial issues, and finalising the divorce does not automatically close the door on financial claims.
 Often, people find themselves on the receiving end of a financial application made by their ex-spouse long after the divorce proceedings have been finalised.

-You should therefore ensure that a solicitor prepares a Financial Order, detailing the terms of a financial agreement.
+You should therefore ensure that a solicitor prepares a Consent Order, detailing the terms of a financial agreement.
 This ensures that the Order closes the door on future financial claims, where appropriate, and does not leave you exposed to future financial claims.

-You should, however, be aware that, in some instances, it is inappropriate for a Financial Order to completely close the door on some financial claims, in particular, where one party is paying spousal maintenance to the other party.
+You should, however, be aware that, in some instances, it is inappropriate for a Consent Order to completely close the door on some financial claims, in particular, where one party is paying spousal maintenance to the other party.
 In those cases you should seek the advice of a Solicitor if you are the paying party or the party in receipt of spousal maintenance.

 What if we can not agree the terms of a financial settlement?